What you need to know about withdrawing from all classes/not enrolling for a time:

 NOTE: When calculating a return date to the US, you should also factor in the 5 month rule so as not to be gone more than 5 months if you wish to return on the same SEVIS record.

-What do you need to do to come back to UND?
+What you need to do for your I-20 to be valid again

 Contact the registrar’s office if you are an undergraduate or your academic department if you are a grad student.
 In most cases an absence of one semester will require you to reapply to the university.